rmluck/Fashion-MNIST-Machine-Learning-Classifier/README.md

 ## 📖 Overview

-Web application developed using Python and TensorFlow/Keras to classify images of clothing from the Fashion MNIST dataset.
-Users can upload grayscale 28x28 images of apparel items to receive predictions from several machine learning models including Logistic Regression, KNN, Neural Networks, and CNNs.
+Web application developed using Python and TensorFlow/Keras to classify images from the Fashion MNIST dataset which consists of 70,000 images of various items of clothing.
+Users can upload grayscale 28x28 images to receive predictions from several employed scikit-learn machine learning models including logistic regression, K-nearest neighbors, feed-forward neural networks, and convolutional neural networks.
 The app also supports evaluation on the test set with detailed visualizations.

 **Target Users** are students, developers, and enthusiasts interested in computer vision, machine learning, and image classification workflows.